josecamachop/UGR16_FeatureData/README.md

 - Camacho, Wasielewska, Espinosa, Fuentes-García.
 Quality In / Quality Out: Data quality more relevant than model choice in anomaly detection with the UGR’16.
 IEEE/IFIP Network Operations and Management Symposium.
 Miami, USA.
 2023.

 - Camacho, Wasielewska, Fuentes-García, Rodríguez-Gómez.
-Quality In / Quality Out: Assessing Data Quality in an Anomaly Detection Benchmark. arXiv preprint arXiv:2305.19770 [cs.LG]
+Quality In / Quality Out: Assessing Data Quality in an Anomaly Detection Benchmark. arXiv preprint arXiv:2305.19770 [cs.LG], 2023.

 Please, make sure to reference the last paper when using the data, and also the original paper of UGR'16: